Charles Napier (Royal Navy officer): War of 1812 and Hundred Days

 Euryalus proceeded to Halifax, Nova Scotia for refitting and then took part in the ongoing blockade of the eastern seaboard of the U.S.A..
-Bored by such duties, Napier issued a challenge to the famous American, Baltimore-built frigate Constellation, which had been lying in on the Elizabeth River harbor near the U.S. Naval base at Norfolk, Virginia, (since making her only war cruise during the first year of the War) to come out and fight a single-ship duel.
+Bored by such duties, Napier issued a challenge to the American frigate Constellation, which had been lying in on the Elizabeth River harbor near the U.S. Naval base at Norfolk, Virginia, (since making her only war cruise during the first year of the War) to come out and fight a single-ship duel.
 The challenge was accepted and due arrangements were made 'in the most gentlemanly fashion', but Euryalus was made part of the squadron that Admiral Cochrane took to Florida and Louisiana in December 1814 in the operations that climaxed in the Battle of New Orleans on 8 January 1815, and before she could return to fulfil her engagement with Constellation news of the peace treaty of Ghent reached the USA.

-With Napoleon's escape from Elba and brief return to power, (the 'Hundred Days'), Euryalus returned to Britain.
+With Napoleon's escape from Elba and brief return to power, the Hundred Days, Euryalus returned to Britain.
 Napier's last mission of the Napoleonic wars was to land troops at the mouth of the River Scheldt to guard against the French advance into Belgium.

-Marriage and family
+Personal life

 At the end of the war Napier was made a Companion of the Bath (4 June 1815).
 He married Frances Elizabeth Elers, née Younghusband, generally referred to as Eliza, whom he had known and loved in Edinburgh while still a teenager.
 In the meantime Eliza had married a Lieutenant Edward Elers and been widowed.
 She had four children whom Napier adopted as his own.
 Of these the second son, Charles Elers Napier, became a naval officer.
 The eldest, Edward Elers Napier, entered the army, rising to the rank of major-general: he also wrote books of travel and reminiscence, as well as the authoritative biography of his stepfather.
 Frances also gave Napier two children of his own, a son born in Rome and a daughter born by Lake Geneva.
 The son, Charles, died as a result of an accident aged five.
 The first years of his leisure Napier spent in Italy, Switzerland (where he briefly took up farming), and in Paris.
 He had inherited considerable wealth from his mother's side of the family and spent it freely.